isomerpages/ogp-isomer/_getting-started/Roles & responsibilities.md

 ### Compliance
+- Isomer is in direct contact with IM8 to ensure compliance of all websites it hosts on the platform.
+There are restrictions on certain actions to ensure compliance with government regulations, such as disallowing the deletion of required pages (e.g. privacy, terms of use).

-- **Agencies do not need to be responsible for any IM8 clauses.
-By using Isomer, your site is _by default compliant_ to all applicable IM8 clauses.** The Isomer Team manages all security centrally, including any security testing (i.e. VAPT etc) and audits/tests.
-In the event that any IM8-related queries come along, we will sort it out separately with the IM8 team.
+- **By using Isomer, your site is compliant with all applicable IM8 clauses by default, including any amendments.** The Isomer Team manages all security centrally, including any security testing (e.g. VAPT) and audits or tests. **You do not need to do these independently.**

-You can reach out to [Isomer Support](mailto:%20support@isomer.gov.sg) for further clarification on specific clauses.
+- You can reach out to [Isomer Support](mailto:%20support@isomer.gov.sg) for further clarification on specific clauses.
 - Internal Risk Assessment Checklist is not applicable to Isomer (?) as part of the security review for compliance with IM8

-- **Isomer has placed restrictions on certain actions to follow government compliance regulations,** such as disallowing the deletion of required pages (e.g. privacy, terms of use).

 ---